 What are the amazing benefits of a bridge?

 - Aesthetic makeover: Perhaps, the biggest drawback of getting a tooth extracted is that it leaves a nasty appearance on your face.
 It can often lead to embarrassment and make you feel uncomfortable and too conscious of yourself when you interact with people.
 A bridge would help you get the perfect smile as it mimics the appearance of a real tooth.

-- Strong and stable: The bridge will be made from dental grade ceramic material that is highly tough and strong.
-It would be coupled with crowns on either side that allows it to be fixed in place and help the patient is everyday activities like biting and chewing food, pronunciation of words, etc.
+- Strong and stable: The bridge will be made from a dental-grade ceramic material that is highly tough and strong.
+It would be coupled with crowns on either side that allows it to be fixed in place and help the patient is everyday activities like biting and chewing food, the pronunciation of words, etc.

 - Prevent malocclusion: When a tooth is extracted, the remaining teeth tend to drift from their positions.
 This can change the ideal alignment of the teeth, thereby altering the facial shape as well.
 Getting a bridge in place of the extracted tooth can prevent this.